 - See also: Snowmobiling Tour from South Iceland

-Snow blankets the area elegantly, creating a fantastic blank canvas for trail blazing.
-Súlumýrar is somewhat flatter and more open than its southern counterparts, meaning more opportunity to push both the snowmobile and yourself.
+Snow blankets the area elegantly, creating a fantastic blank canvas for trailblazing.
+Súlumýrar is somewhat flatter and more open than its southern counterparts, resulting in a greater opportunity to push both the snowmobile and yourself.

 The agreeably small hills here mean that jumping the snowmobile - aka; catching air - is also possible, giving the rider a greater insight into the extreme potential of the sport, and their own abilities.

-Akureyri is a fantastically diverse, beautiful and small city, well worth a visit during any trip up North.
-Though notably quieter than Reykjavik, the city still boasts a number of attractions; make sure not to miss Akureyri Art Museum, Akureyri Museum or the famous Lutheran church and defacto symbol of city, Akureyrarkirkja.
+Akureyri is a fantastically diverse and beautiful town, well worth a visit during any trip up North.
+Though notably quieter than Reykjavik, the town still boasts a number of attractions; make sure not to miss Akureyri Art Museum, Akureyri Museum or the famous Lutheran church and defacto symbol of the town, Akureyrarkirkja.

 If that adrenaline is still rushing, however, one can take a break from the sled by viewing whales and dolphins off the Northern Coast or by taking a short boat ride to the minute Grimsey Island.

-The famous Tröllaskagi - translated to “Troll’s Peninsula”- is another perfect destination for snowmobiling in Iceland, and is one of the only areas open to longer, full-day adventures.
+The famous Tröllaskagi—translated to “Troll’s Peninsula”—is another perfect destination for snowmobiling in Iceland, and is one of the sole areas open for longer, full-day adventures.

 More famously known for its backcountry skiing trails, Tröllaskagi is a breathtaking, challenging and highly mountainous region, situated between the fjords Skagafjörður and Eyjafjörður, with its closest residential town being Dalvík.

-The area has a natural and undeniable magic about it, steeped in its deep cut gorges, snow flaked valleys and wide open plains.
+The area has a natural and undeniable magic about it, steeped in its deep cut gorges, snowflaked valleys and wide open plains.
 It also holds a fantastic reputation for flora and fauna, geological monoliths and bird watching.
-This all adds to the unique experience of the area.
+This all serves to add to the unique experience of the area.

 There are literally hundreds of destinations to choose from as a professional snowmobiler, but for vast majority of newcomers visiting Iceland who want to try their hand at sledding, the glacier snowmobiling tours are, truly, the cherry on the cake.